-The team here at Consortium love an event – be it networking events, a monthly client breakfast seminar or a one-off launch event, there’s nothing quite like the build up to an event and the satisfaction of seeing it all come together on the day.
+The team here at Consortium loves an event – be it networking events, a monthly client breakfast seminar or a one-off launch event, there’s nothing quite like the build-up to an event and the satisfaction of seeing it all come together on the day.

 Here we’ve collated our top five event planning tips:

 1. Write and refine the event brief

 - Clearly define what you are trying to achieve by putting on the event

 - Identify the profile of attendees you are looking to attract

 - What will they gain from attending your event?
 Is the purpose to entertain your main clients, to educate them, to introduce a new service…?

 - How many attendees are you looking for?
 If it’s a chargeable event how many attendees do you need to attract to make the event worthwhile?

 - What will the format be?
 We find that most events these days work best with an element of networking

 Where you hold your event plays a vital role in its success.
 Venues could be anywhere from your offices, to a dedicated conference venue or hotel, to a more informal café or restaurant.
 Make sure the venue works for your attendees in terms of location, parking, ease of access, and that its vibe reflects your brand.
 Ensure there are provisions for food and beverages, even if you do not include it as part of the event.